 “Where do you attach the bombs, then?”
 Sigfried peered at the device.
 “These things look like they don’t even have missile bays!
 How do you expect to blow up a lecture hall during a dull class without missiles?”

 Rachel burst out laughing.
-Behind her the three blonds giggled, but they seemed uncertain, as if they did not know what to make of him.
+Behind her the three blondes giggled, but they seemed uncertain, as if they were unsure of what to make of him.

 “What a cute accent!” exclaimed Charybdis, batting her blond eyelashes at him.

 Watching the girls gush over the famous boy amused Rachel.
 She did not like them, but she had to admit they made a pretty picture, all giggling and blushing in their smart black and white uniforms.
 She bet the boy liked it.

 Rachel herself was not much interested in boys, except for her enduring crush from afar on John Darling, the son of world famous James Darling, Agent.
 With a start, she realized that John, who was one of the school’s stars at Track and Broom, must be somewhere on campus.
 The thought made her slightly breathless.